Highlighted Court Victories

 At each bi-monthly city council meeting the city chaplain, Dr. Paul Jones, a Pentecostal preacher, gave a sectarian Christian prayer.
 The complaint included a statistical breakdown of the prayers including the fact that only 3 of more than 120 prayers were not delivered by Christian clergy.
 Jones has delivered 112 of the 126 prayers scheduled by the council between Jan.
 1, 2008, to Oct.
 15, 2013.
 All but one of the 126 prayers was addressed to the Christian god.
 The Christian bible was cited more than 88 times.
 And in virtually every prayer Jones pressures citizens and the council to live a Christian lifestyle in accordance with the bible, to vote for “righteous” leaders, or to make decisions that honor Jones’ particular god.

 The Freedom From Religion Foundation and the American Civil Liberties Union of Ohio filed a lawsuit on Feb.
-3, 2012, on behalf of plaintiffs who seek removal of a portrait of Jesus from Jackson Middle School in Jackson.
+3, 2013, on behalf of plaintiffs who seek removal of a portrait of Jesus from Jackson Middle School in Jackson.
 Doe 1, Doe 2 and Doe 3 are suing the Jackson City School District and others to remove the portrait from the public school, which school authorities refused to remove.
-Plaintiffs are offended by the religious portrait, its usurpation of parental authority and its violation of the Establishment Clause.
+Plaintiffs were offended by the religious portrait, its usurpation of parental authority and its violation of the Establishment Clause.
 A strong memorandum was filed seeking a protective order to protect the identity of the students and parents, which was almost immediately granted by the judge.
-The federal lawsuit is in the court of U.S.District Judge Algrnon Marbley, a Clinton appointee.
+The federal lawsuit was in the court of U.S.District Judge Algrnon Marbley, a Clinton appointee.
 The portrait was moved from the middle school to the high school after the suit was filed.
 The school district worked with the Liberty Institute, a religious right group, which proclaimed at its website: “We have never lost a case to the ACLU, [or] Freedom From Religion Foundation,” even though this was FFRF’s first case in which the Liberty Institute interceded.
 The superintendent announced that it would take a court order to remove the painting, and that’s what he got.